cole-h06/Verity/README.md

 # Project Verity

 A credibility inference system for networks of conflicting claims.
-I am building Verity to see if the relationship between sources and claims can be modeled as a graph to estimate the credibility of every source and the confidence of every claim it asserts.
+I'm building Verity to see if the relationship between sources and claims can be modeled as a graph to estimate the credibility of every source and the confidence of every claim it asserts.

 # Problem